CarolMargeth/World_Health_Sensor_Project/README.md

 ## Project steps

+This project encompasses ETL processes as a foundational step, but it extends well beyond that to include data analysis and dashboard development, making it a more holistic data science and visualization project.

-1. **Select the Data Source:** Determined the specific OData API that provided the data needed for the analysis.
-Explored available public datasets and repositories.
-Determined the analysis goals in the past.
+1. Select the Data Source: Determine the specific OData API that provides the data needed for the analysis.
+Explore available public datasets.
+Determine the analysis goals.

-2. **Understand the API:** Studied the documentation of the OData API in the past to understand its endpoints, query parameters, and how to retrieve data.
-Identified the available resources, data models, and relationships between entities in the past.
+2. Understand the API: Study the documentation of the OData API to understand its endpoints, query parameters, and how to retrieve data.
+Identify the available resources, data models, and relationships between entities.

-3. **Retrieve and Preprocess Data:** Used the OData API to fetch the required data based on the analysis goals in the past.
-Applied data preprocessing steps like cleaning, filtering, and transforming the data as necessary to prepare it for analysis in the past.
+3. Retrieve and Preprocess Data: Use the OData API to fetch the required data based on the analysis goals.
+Apply data preprocessing steps like cleaning, filtering, and transforming the data as necessary to prepare it for analysis.

-3. **Analyze the Data:** Utilized data science techniques and libraries such as pandas, stats to perform exploratory data analysis (EDA) and statistical analysis in the past.
-Extracted meaningful insights and identified patterns or correlations in the data in the past.
-Selected the appropriate visualization tools like Matplotlib, Seaborn, or Plotly to create interactive and informative visualizations in the past.
+4. Analyze the Data: Utilize data science techniques and libraries such as pandas, stats to perform exploratory data analysis (EDA), statistical analysis, visualizations, or machine learning tasks.
+Extract meaningful insights and identify patterns or correlations in the data.
+Select the appropriate visualization tool like Matplotlib, Seaborn, or Plotly to create interactive and informative visualizations.

-4. **Design the Dashboard:** Designed the user interface and layout of the dashboard using libraries Dash in the past.
-Created an intuitive and user-friendly dashboard that allowed users to interact with the visualizations, apply filters, and explore the data dynamically in the past. **Tested and Iterated:** Tested the functionality and usability of the dashboard in the past.
+5. Design the Dashboard: Design the user interface and layout of the dashboard using libraries like Dash, Streamlit, or Tableau.
+Create an intuitive and user-friendly dashboard that allows users to interact with the visualizations, apply filters, and explore the data dynamically.
+Iterate on the design and make improvements based on user input and additional data analysis requirements.

-5. **Deploy the Dashboard:** Hosted the dashboard on a web server or a cloud platform to make it accessible online in the past.
-This involved deploying it as a web application or utilizing cloud hosting services like Heroku or AWS in the past.
+6. Deploy the Dashboard: Host the dashboard on a web server or a cloud platform to make it accessible online.
+This could involve deploying it as a web application or utilizing cloud hosting services like Heroku or AWS.
+Test and Iterate: Test the functionality and usability of the dashboard, seeking feedback from potential users.

 ## Application description